We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Multifunctional: Yes

 Don’t be fooled into thinking the DOWELL wire cutters are a low-quality option just because they’re so affordable.
-They’re made with durable, corrosion-resistant high carbon steel that maintains the blade’s sharp edge for longer than comparably priced cutters that use lower quality materials.
+They’re made with durable, corrosion-resistant high-carbon steel that keeps the blade’s edge sharper longer than comparably priced cutters made with lower-quality materials.
 These durable components can cut, crimp, and strip a wide range of wire sizes.

-These small wire cutters feature a 7-inch comfort grip handle for comfortable operation and a spring-loaded mechanism for easy one-handed use.
-The main disadvantages are that the pivot point isn’t as sturdy as some higher-end models, and it doesn’t offer needle-nose jaws for grabbing and manipulating wires.
+These small wire cutters feature a 7-inch comfort-grip handle for easy operation and a spring-loaded mechanism for easy one-handed use.
+The main disadvantages are that the pivot point isn’t as sturdy as that of some higher-end models and that it doesn’t offer needle-nose jaws for grabbing and manipulating wires.
 But taking all the other impressive features into account, DOWELL’s cutters offer an incredible value for the price.

 Get the DOWELL wire cutters at Amazon.